 Anyway, we're here for the State of the Union tonight.

-We have New Gingrich today.
+We have Newt Gingrich today.

-Dan Bon Gino, Geraldo Rivera.
+Dan Bongino, Geraldo Rivera.

-Let them debate what the president tweeted out that the radical extreme left-wing democratic socialist party, you know, they're now with a party.
+Let them debate what the president tweeted out that the radical, extreme, left-wing Democratic Socialist Party, you know, they're now with a party.

 What are they fighting for?